-This section provides some insight as to what sort of hardware and infrastructure optimally HPCC Systems works well on.
+This section provides some insight as to what sort of hardware and infrastructure optimally the HPCC Systems platform works well on.
 This is not an exclusive comprehensive set of instructions, nor a mandate on what hardware you must have.
 Consider this as a guide to use when looking to implement or scale your HPCC Systems platform.
 These suggestions should be taken into consideration for your specific enterprise needs.

-HPCC Systems is designed to run on commodity hardware, which makes building and maintaining large scale (petabytes) clusters economically feasible.
+The HPCC Systems platform is designed to run on commodity hardware, which makes building and maintaining large scale (petabytes) clusters economically feasible.
 When planning your cluster hardware, you will need to balance a number of considerations, including fail-over domains and potential performance issues.
 Hardware planning should include distributing HPCC Systems across multiple physical hosts, such as a cluster.
-Generally, one type of best practice is to run HPCC Systems processes of a particular type, for example Thor, Roxie, or Dali, on a host configured specifically for that type of process.
+Generally, one type of best practice is to run the HPCC Systems platform processes of a particular type, for example Thor, Roxie, or Dali, on a host configured specifically for that type of process.